-2.2.5 Where tanks are provided with suitable protection against damage, other than safety valves, considered by PRS as satisfactory and the test pressure of the tanks is below 0.265 MPa (2.65 bar), the thickness of the shell and ends may be reduced.
+- 2.2.5 Where tanks are provided with suitable protection against damage, other than safety valves, considered by PRS as satisfactory and the test pressure of the tanks is below 0.265 MPa (2.65 bar), the thickness of the shell and ends may be reduced.
 For tanks of not more than 1.80 m in diameter, this thickness is to be not less than 3 mm in the reference steel or the shell and ends are to be of equivalent thickness if other metal is to be used.
-For tanks of more than 1.80 m in the reference steel or they are to be of equivalent thickness if other metal thickness if other metal is to be not less 4 mm in the reference steel or they are to be of equivalent thickness if other metal is to be used.

-2.2.6 The equivalent thickness is to be determined from the formula:
+For tanks of more than 1.80 m in diameter, the thickness of the shell and ends is to be not less 4 mm in the reference steel or they are to be of equivalent thickness if other metal is to be used. - 2.2.6 The equivalent thickness is to be determined from the formula: